Darshit1004/Customer-Behaviour-Analysis/README.md

 ## Project Overview

-This project performs customer behaviour analysis using a single dataset/file (`customer.ipix`).
+This project performs customer behaviour analysis using a single dataset/file (`customer.pbix`).
 The analysis focuses on extracting patterns related to customer activity, spending habits, and segmentation.

 The workflow includes: